bython17/cwm-downloader/README.md

 Poetry will now generate a dist directory which contains a wheel file that is installable by pip so run

 ```
-pip install dist/cwm_downloader-0.1.0-py3-none-any.whl
+pip install dist/cwm_downloader-0.1.0-py3-none-any.
 ```
+Or you can install the ```tar.gz``` file that is in the same directory.

-**Note** Make sure that you run this outside a child shell or activating the virtual environment.
+**Note** Make sure that you run this outside a child shell or while not in a venv just to be safe.

-**Horay 😃** Now you can access the command from any where in your computer !
+and **Horay 😃** Now you can access the command from any where in your computer !

 ### Contributions